Password visibility toggles

 The most common implementation is a checkbox and label that sits under a password input box.
 Upon toggling the checkbox, the password becomes visible.

 For the security issues mentioned above, I have disabled autocomplete on the password input.
 The interaction is pretty simple, JavaScript will listen for a change on the checkbox input.
-Once toggled, the password field changes from having a type attribute of password to text.
+Once toggled, the password field changes from having a type

 In terms of functionality, this implementation is fine.
 The issue I have is that the ‘Show password’ text and checkbox on first glance look like the way more common ‘Remember me’ option that login forms have.